-*Some jurisdictions limit these certifications to 1 or 2 years before requiring a recertification.
+Please note: Some jurisdictions limit the CPR and Anaphylaxis certifications to 1 or 2 years before requiring a recertification.

 Anyone with a current WMAI WFR can recertify through the following two course options:

 Non-WMAI WFR cardholders are eligible to recertify with WMAI if: